aewshopping/repo-blog/base/notes/eleventy-generate-readme-from-repo-files.md

 └── eleventy.config.js
 ```

-What we want to do is use everything in the `base` directory as input.
+What I want to do is use everything in the `base` directory as input.
 And output to the root of the project.

 ## Eleventy config setup